Gagan-jain-004/Price-Ping/README.md

 ### Email alerts not sending

-- Verify `RESEND_API_KEY` is correct
+- Verify `SMTP CREDENTIALS` is correct
-- Check Resend dashboard for delivery logs
-- Ensure sender email is verified (for custom domains)

 ### Cron job not running